shravanjoshi/code-reviewer/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact [shravanjoshi](https://github.com/shravanjoshi).
+For any questions or suggestions, please contact [shravanjoshi](https://github.com/shravanjoshi).

 ---